alimacunha/alimacunha.github.io/README.md

 # Portfolio

 Welcome to my portfolio!
-I am a MSc Software Design student with a focus on data analytics, automation, and machine learning.
-With a background in architectural engineering, I bring a unique cross-disciplinary approach to solving complex business problems through data-driven insights.
-I’m passionate about digital analytics, data engineering, and using technology to uncover what is behind the data.
+I am a MSc Software Design student specializing in software development and machine learning.
+With a background in architectural engineering, I bring a unique cross-disciplinary mindset to building scalable systems and solving complex technical challenges.
+I’m passionate about designing intelligent solutions and exploring how machine learning can enhance real-world applications.

 ---